Margaret Thatcher: Leader of the Opposition (1975–1979)

 The Heath government continued to experience difficulties with oil embargoes and union demands for wage increases in 1973, subsequently losing the February 1974 general election.
 Labour formed a minority government and went on to win a narrow majority in the October 1974 general election.
 Heath's leadership of the Conservative Party looked increasingly in doubt.
 Thatcher was not initially seen as the obvious replacement, but she eventually became the main challenger, promising a fresh start.
 Her main support came from the parliamentary 1922 Committee and The Spectator, but Thatcher's time in office gave her the reputation of a pragmatist rather than that of an ideologue.
 She defeated Heath on the first ballot, and he resigned from the leadership.
 In the second ballot she defeated Whitelaw, Heath's preferred successor.
 Thatcher's election had a polarising effect on the party; her support was stronger among MPs on the right, and also among those from southern England, and those who had not attended public schools or Oxbridge.

 Thatcher became Conservative Party leader and Leader of the Opposition on 11 February 1975; she appointed Whitelaw as her deputy.
 Heath was never reconciled to Thatcher's leadership of the party.

-Television critic Clive James, writing in The Observer prior to her election as Conservative Party leader, compared her voice of 1973 to "a cat sliding down a blackboard".
+The television critic Clive James, writing in The Observer prior to her election as Conservative Party leader, compared her voice of 1973 to "a cat sliding down a blackboard".
 (Note: James (1977): The hang-up has always been the voice.
 Not the timbre so much as, well, the tone – the condescending explanatory whine which treats the squirming interlocutor as an eight-year-old child with personality deficiencies.
 It has been fascinating, recently, to watch her striving to eliminate this.
 BBC2 News Extra on Tuesday night rolled a clip from May 1973 demonstrating the Thatcher sneer at full pitch.
 (She was saying that she wouldn't dream of seeking the leadership.)
 She sounded like a cat sliding down a blackboard.)
 Thatcher had already begun to work on her presentation on the advice of Gordon Reece, a former television producer.
 By chance, Reece met the actor Laurence Olivier, who arranged lessons with the National Theatre's voice coach.
 (Note: Thatcher succeeded in completely suppressing her Lincolnshire dialect except when under stress, notably after provocation from Denis Healey in the Commons in 1983, when she accused the Labour frontbench of being frit.)

-Thatcher began attending lunches regularly at the Institute of Economic Affairs (IEA), a think tank founded by Hayekian poultry magnate Antony Fisher; she had been visiting the IEA and reading its publications since the early 1960s.
+Thatcher began attending lunches regularly at the Institute of Economic Affairs (IEA), a think tank founded by the Hayekian poultry magnate Antony Fisher; she had been visiting the IEA and reading its publications since the early 1960s.
 There she was influenced by the ideas of Ralph Harris and Arthur Seldon and became the face of the ideological movement opposing the British welfare state.
 Keynesian economics, they believed, was weakening Britain.
 The institute's pamphlets proposed less government, lower taxes, and more freedom for business and consumers.